pimcore/advanced-object-search/README.md

 Installer creates all necessary tables.

 #### Configure Elasticsearch Client
-Elasticsearch client configuration takes place via [Pimcore Elasticsearch Client Bundle](https://) and has to parts.
+Elasticsearch client configuration takes place via [Pimcore Elasticsearch Client Bundle](https://github.com/pimcore/elasticsearch-client) and has two parts.
 1) Configuring an elasticsearch client.
-2) Defining what client should be used by advanced object search.
+2) Define the client to be used by advanced object search.

 ```yaml